ppoiter/SQL-business-analysis/README.md

 # SQL-business-analysis
-Using SQL to answer sample business questions
+Using SQL/python to answer sample business questions from a database of music sales.
+Metrics are communicated via bar graphs, pie charts and some tables.